sylaspg/grasp-continuum/README.md

 and quadrupole polarizability, respectively;
 $\langle r_0^3\rangle$ and $\langle r_0^5\rangle$ are the cut-off parameters.

-For atoms, one possible source for static dipole polarizabilities for is [4] (except for Livermorium atom, atomic number 116).
+For atoms, one possible source for static dipole polarizabilities is [4] (except for Livermorium atom, atomic number 116).
 There is no single aggregate source for static quadrupole polarizabilities.